 Lifestyle and home remedies

-Managing Huntington's disease is demanding on the person with the disorder, family members and other in-home caregivers.
+Managing Huntington's disease affects the person with the disorder, family members and other in-home caregivers.
 As the disease progresses, the person will become more dependent on caregivers.
-A number of issues will need to be addressed, and strategies to cope with them will evolve.
+Several issues will need to be addressed, and the ways to cope with them will change over time.

 Eating and nutrition